dfinity/node-ic0/README.md

 ### Advanced usage:

-This package makes it possible to seamlessly switch between `devCanister` and `replicaCanister` depending on the environment.
+This package makes it possible to seamlessly switch between a `devCanister` and `replicaCanister` depending on the environment.

 For example, you can use the `import.meta.env` property available in [Vite](https://vitejs.dev/):